If you are thinking about taking a medicine while you’re pregnant, there are a few things to consider.

 During your pregnancy, you will probably have some colds, sore throats and headaches.
 In these situations, you might choose not to take any cold and flu medicines, pain relievers or any other non-prescription medicines for the safety of your baby.

 If you do decide to take something, you will need to check whether it’s safe, as you would for prescription medicines.
 Ask your doctor or pharmacist.
-For example, non-steroidal anti-inflammatory pain killers (NSAIDs), such as ibuprofen and aspirin, can cause complications to your pregnancy.
+However, do not take non-steroidal anti-inflammatory pain killers (NSAIDs), such as ibuprofen and aspirin, which can cause complications to your pregnancy.

-Paracetamol, which is not an NSAID, is usually recommended as a safer choice than ibuprofen.
+Paracetamol, which is not an NSAID, is usually recommended as a safer choice than ibuprofen but check the reason for pain with your midwife, doctor or pharmacist.

 Will herbal supplements and vitamins affect my pregnancy?